Augmented and Virtual Reality, Associate in Applied Science Degree

 Program Description for Augmented and Virtual Reality

-The EON Innovation Academy teaches the skills needed to be successful in creating Virtual Reality and Augmented Reality content and applications for industry and training.
+The AVR Academy teaches the skills needed to be successful in creating Virtual Reality and Augmented Reality content and applications for industry and training.
 These skills also enable students to work in architecture and product visualization, game creation, multimedia design and broadcast media.

 The academy is one of only four in the country.
-Students receive nine months of training, including working directly on a real-life project for one of EON Reality’s customers.
+Students receive nine months of training.
 Apply for the academy .

 Upon completion, students have the option of entering directly into the workforce